 - Every inhabited island will have an ATM in one of the villages.

 - Refilling water is available roughly every second day of your trip.
 Diesel stations are approximately 25nm apart.

 The coast guard or water police perform regular checks throughout the season and may potentially stop you while you’re on a cruise.
-The coastguard checks your crew lists, boat papers, tourist status and skipper certificate to make sure all is in order.
+The coastguard checks your crew lists, boat papers, tourist status, and skipper certificate to ensure everything is in order.
 In the case that there are unregistered passengers on board (not on the crew list), or you do not physically have a valid skipper license on board with you, you may be charged a fine.

 Most boats are equipped with an autopilot that can lead to unexpected problems if not used appropriately.
-Make sure there is always at least one person “ON WATCH”.
-This person should be close to the helm and should keep a lookout for other vessels, debris, FISH POTS, land or other navigational hazards.
-In case of an accident due to lack of surveillance, serious fines and consequences can be applied.
+Make sure there is always at least one person “ON WATCH.”
+This person should be close to the helm and keep a lookout for other vessels, debris, FISH POTS, land, or other navigational hazards.
+In case of an accident due to lack of surveillance, severe fines and consequences can be applied.
 Make sure your lookout knows how to disengage the autopilot.